bezveza/WPF-IO-ControlModule/README.md

 The code behind is modular enough for additional external libraries to control real devices, instruments or any gadgets from your personal projects.

-Check the link here for details.
+Check the link here for some details. https://github.com/EdoLabWorks/IO-ControlModule/wiki

-https://github.com/EdoLabWorks/IO-ControlModule/wiki